openedx/open-edx-proposals/oeps/oep-0017-feature-toggles.rst

 Decision Map
 ------------

-In order to decide the required toggle type and its required duration for a feature, answer each of the following questions and take the "maximum" *toggle type* and "maximum" *toggle duration* for all questions with an affirmative response.
+The following set of questions can help you determine the set of use cases required for a feature, as well as the required toggle type and its required duration.
+Answer each of the following questions and take the "maximum" *toggle type* and "maximum" *toggle duration* for all questions with an affirmative response.
+Also document all use cases associated by the affirmative responses.

 The range of toggle types and toggle durations are:

 * **Toggle types:** Switch Toggle < Rollout Toggle < Group Toggle
 * **Toggle durations:** During Development < During Rollout < Settlement Period < Forever